Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 Eufy's app makes using the Eufy E18 robot lawn mower easy.
 It creates a map of your yard, which you can then insert no-go zones and boundaries.

 Speaking of scheduling, this is one of the many convenient functions that the Eufy app allows you to perform.
 You can also break your lawn map into different zones and have the mower tackle some or all of them at a time.
 Through the app, you can control the mower from anywhere in the world (like we did from South Korea, while the mower was in Massachusetts).
 The only problem we encountered with the app was creating a Must-Go zone across a piece of lawn that the mower didn’t initially map.
-For some reason, the E18 just never wanted to go there.
+For some reason, the E18 wouldn't go there.

 The best robot lawn mower for the money is the Segway Navimow.